Hanro50/MSMC/README.md

 }
 ```
 ## getCallback
 Wraps the following functions and presents them in a similar style to the old 2.1.x series of msmc.
-The function provided as the callback is fired upon a successfull login.
+In that you must provide the set of functions a callback function as a variable.

+Also errors are sent to the update funtion that you provide similarly to the 2.1.x series of msmc.

 ```ts
 export declare function getCallback(): {